pact-foundation/pact-specification/README.md

 }
 ```

-Example for a multi-part POST request with an image, which returns a JSON response:
+Example of a multi-part POST request with an image, which returns a JSON response:

 ```json
 {